 LANAP Laser Periodontal Procedures

 Another recent development in periodontal treatment is the use of laser to regenerate tissue.
-Utilizing the body’s own natural ability to “heal itself”, Dr. Gadhia and Dr. D’Silva utilize the PerioLase™ for the Laser Assisted New Attachment Procedure (LANAP™).
+Utilizing the body’s own natural ability to “heal itself”, Dr. Gadhia utilizes the PerioLase™ for the Laser Assisted New Attachment Procedure (LANAP™).
 Performed without a scalpel and sutures, LANAP™ creates an environment for regeneration of the tissues around your teeth (gum, bone, cementum, ligament) that are lost due to periodontal disease.

 The laser therapy works by targeting only diseased gum, which it discerns by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Drs.
-Gadhia and D’Silva are able to help restore you to health with minimal post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Dr. Gadhia is able to help restore you to health with minimal post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed homecare program that is described below.

 Questions about LANAP Laser Periodontal Treatment?
-Contact South Charlotte Periodontists!
+Contact South Charlotte Periodontist!

 LANAP™ Post-Operative Instructions